This recipe is for customer with 3 meals only.

-Place radish greens, pine nuts (reserve a bit for later), 4 tablespoons of olive oil, 1 clove of garlic, 2 tablespoons of yeast flakes and a good squeeze of lemon juice in a blender and blend with until you have a homogeneous, creamy paste.
+Place radish greens, pinenuts (reserve a bit for later), 4 tablespoons of olive oil, 1 clove of garlic, add the nutritional yeast flakes from your jar and a good squeeze of ½ lemon juice in a blender and blend with until you have a homogeneous, creamy paste.
 Season to taste with salt and pepper and add more oil if needed.

 Bring water to a boil in a large pot, add salt and add the pasta from your jar.
 Cook for about 7 minutes until al-dente.

-Try the pasta occasionally until you like it (we like it al dente), When ready, drain the pasta, mix with the pesto and the quartered radishes and serve with the remaining pine nuts.
-Optionally add extra grated Parmesan.
+Try the pasta occasionally until you like it (we like it al dente), When ready, drain the pasta, mix with the pesto and the quartered radishes from the oven and serve with the remaining pinenuts.

 For the salad

-Cut tomatoes into pieces, finely chop parsley and spring onion, put into small salad bowls and mix well.
-Add salt, pepper, olive oil and juice of half the lemon.
-Note: parsley is also used in the other recipe this week.
+Cut tomatoes into pieces and spring onion, put into small salad bowls and mix well.
+Add salt, pepper, olive oil and juice of ½ lemon.

 Eat the salad as side dish next to your pasta - enjoy your zero waste Happie meal!

 Do not forget to rate the recipe to let us know your preferred ones!